rishavjha62/my-notes/devops-notes.md

 ## Course: A Comprehensive Guide to the Markdown Writing Format Offering both technical examples and hands-on demos.

-### Paragrah and Line Break
+### Paragraph and Line Break

-We can write a Paragrah as normal and use double spaces to force a line break.
+We can write a paragraph as normal and use double spaces to force a line break.

 For example in Poem below we use `double spaces` to break at _you_.
 However we didn't use the double space in the 3rd line which is causing the line break to not happen.